Vattayappam

 Step 3

 Fill a large saucepan (or steamer) with water up to 2 inches high and bring the water to a boil.
 Place a steamer rack, 6-inch cake ring, or fashion a stand using an inverted steel bowl in the saucepan or steamer.
 Place the cake tin on it.
 Cover and steam on medium heat for 20 minutes or until a knife inserted into the center of the vattayappam comes out clean.
 Carefully remove the cake tin using prongs and de-mold it on a plate while it’s still warm.
 Garnish with nuts and dried fruits like almonds, cashews, or raisins for some crunch and bite.
-Cut and serve.
+Cut and serve with a hot cup of chai.

 About the author